Patricia Ariza

-Patricia Elia Ariza Flórez ([paˈtɾisja ˈelja aˈɾisa ˈfloɾes]; born January 25, 1946) is a Colombian poet, playwright, actor and current Minister of Culture of the Government of Petro.
+Patricia Elia Ariza Flórez ([paˈtɾisja ˈelja aˈɾisa ˈfloɾes]; born 27 January 1946) is a Colombian poet, playwright, actor and former Minister of Culture of the Government of Petro.

 Life and career

+Patricia Elia Ariza Flórez was born on 27 January 1946 in Vélez, Santander, Colombia.
 On the run from violence, her family arrived in the Colombian capital of Bogotá in 1948.
 During her youth she was grasped by Nadaism in Medellín, together with, among others, Gonzalo Arango.
-Around the same time, at the end of the sixties, she joined the Military Communist Youth (Juco), being influenced by her future husband Santiago García.
-In 1992 she left Juco, meanwhile she had left García in this time.
+Around the same time, at the end of the 1960s, she joined the Military Communist Youth (Juco), being influenced by her future husband Santiago García.
+In 1992 she left Juco, meanwhile, she had left García at this time.

-In 1966, she and García founded the culture house Casa de la Cultura, which was renamed to Teatro La Candelaria later.
+In 1966, she and García founded the culture house Casa de la Cultura, which was renamed Teatro La Candelaria later.
 This was the first alternative theater in Colombia.
-From 1967 to 1969 she studied Art History at the faculty of Fine Arts of the National University of Colombia in Bogota.
+From 1967 to 1969 she studied art history at the Faculty of Fine Arts of the National University of Colombia in Bogota.